pyswmm/pyswmm/docs/source/overview.rst

 -  an interface to USEPA SWMM5,

--  controls development outside of native EPA-SWMM Controls,
+-  development and implementation of control logic outside of native EPA-SWMM Controls,

 -  users to establish their own node inflows,